 - Finance growth

 The key to any successful care home business is the property itself.
 The recent changes to legislation have made it harder to buy and convert many older properties, because of the amount of work required to provide facilities such as lifts and widened doorways, and many larger care home providers are turning to purpose-built homes.

 Finding a suitable property in the right location can be challenging.
 There is another consideration.
 The property must appeal to the residents and their families.
 A large attractive building, ideally with gardens may be an idea, and this type of property may command a premium in many parts of the country.

 The price of care homes typically ranges from around £400k to £2m in most regions of the UK, although substantially larger costs will be expected in London and other central urban areas.

-Commercial property finance is arranged on an individual basis.
-Get our help finding the most competitive lender.
+Commercial Property Finance is arranged on an individual basis.
+Get our help in finding the most competitive lender.

 Contact us to find out more about funding for fitting out a care home business

 You may need a range of equipment for your care home.
 A catering kitchen may be essential, and you may need specialist items such as lifts for residents who are losing mobility.
 Asset Finance can help make the equipment you need more affordable, by spreading the costs over time.

 With Asset Finance, the funds you need are secured on the asset itself.
 This means that if you were unable to make the repayments the lender would simply repossess the asset.
 It can also reduce the cost of the finance, as a lower risk to the lender usually means lower interest rates to you.